 A car with a branded title, either salvage or rebuilt, will be worth less than a vehicle with a clean title.
-Generally, a vehicle that has a salvage or rebuilt title can be worth thousands of dollars less than one that does not have a this type of branded title.
+A vehicle with a salvage or rebuilt title can thousands of dollars lower in value than a comparable car with a clean title.

 Auto and insurance industry sources report that the decrease in value of a vehicle that has a rebuilt or salvage title is typically between 20 percent up to 50 percent depending on the type of vehicle and its age.

 Kelley Blue Book (KBB) notes that a salvaged, reconstructed or otherwise clouded title has a permanent negative effect on the value of a vehicle.
 Their industry rule of thumb is to deduct 20% to 40% of the Blue Book value, but salvage title vehicles really should be privately appraised on a case-by-case basis in order to determine their market value.